 I think that it tastes better.
 Some supermarkets label it as a meatloaf mix.
 It is also great for meatloaves.

-Today, I used an all-beef recipe, but you can easily switch out the pork for half of the beef.
+I used an all-beef recipe today, but you can easily switch out the pork for half of the beef.
 You can also use ground chicken or ground turkey.

 Can You Use Fresh Herbs?

 Yes, substitute them out using the exact amounts.
-I use fresh parsley in this recipe because it gives a great color and freshness to the dish.
+I use fresh parsley in this recipe because it gives the dish a great color and freshness.

 Can I use Ground Turkey or Ground Chicken?

 Yes, of course, the cooking time will be slightly different.
 But feel free to switch out the meat for leaner varieties.

 The key to making an excellent ground chicken or turkey meatball is to use extra moisture, usually milk, to stay tender during cooking.